nathan-gardner/SECON2023Robot/Documentation/Signoffs/LukeMcGill-signoff-Locomotion.md

 ![image](https://user-images.githubusercontent.com/112428353/203175321-f5006cdd-4413-49f9-ba61-92b5a5842278.png)

-The microcontroller will supply the speed and direction signals to the motor driver.
+The microcontroller will supply the PWM speed signal and forward and reverse direction signals to the motor driver.
 Each motor driver drives two motors.

 ![image](https://user-images.githubusercontent.com/112428353/203179672-5b30a1bc-0743-4b93-b92e-3bebf214f00a.png)